FAForever/downlords-faf-client/scripts/mac/README.md

 Commander: Forged Alliance through CrossOver's Wine under Apple's Rosetta 2.
-Rosetta 2 provides a full software x87 FPU implementation, giving IEEE 754 bit-identical single-precision results to x86 hardware — which is what keeps the lockstep simulation in sync with other players.
+Rosetta 2 provides a full software x87 FPU implementation, giving IEEE 754 bit-identical single-precision results to x86 hardware, which is what keeps the lockstep simulation in sync with other players.

 ## Requirements